Bonnie and Clyde (film): Cast notes

-Actor Gene Wilder in his film debut portrayed Eugene Grizzard, one of Bonnie and Clyde's hostages.
+Gene Wilder was in his film debut as Eugene Grizzard, one of Bonnie and Clyde's hostages.
 His girlfriend Velma Davis was played by Evans Evans.

-The family gathering scene was filmed in Red Oak, Texas.
-Several local residents gathered to watch.
+The family gathering scene was filmed in Red Oak, Texas where many residents gathered to watch.
 When the filmmakers noticed Mabel Cavitt, a local schoolteacher, among the people gathered, she was cast as Bonnie Parker's mother.

-During scenes with Bonnie driving, actress Morgan Fairchild stood in for Faye Dunaway as she was unable to use the stick drive.